 - Don’t Leave Your Lovers in the Dark

-One of the perks of an open relationship is that it gives you a license to pursue sexual encounters outside of your relationship.
+One of the perks of an open marriage is that it gives you a license to pursue sexual encounters outside of your relationship.
 With that level of leniency and that kind of explicit permission put in place, there really is no reason to lie.
 If you’re gearing up to go out on a date, keep your partner in the know.
 Maybe they want to meet the person.
 Maybe they want to share with you their thoughts surrounding the first impression.
 John and his wife have been practicing non-monogamy for the better part of their relationship.
 Initially, she gave him permission to sleep with other people, so long as he didn’t tell her about it.
 But John rejected that idea.
 He knew she would eventually find out, and he knew that would hurt her.
 “My rule is that everybody gets to know, and they get to know before I really get involved,” he said.
 “It’s important to get your partner’s honest, gut reaction.”

 - Don’t Treat Your Secondary Partner Like a Second-Class Partner